Pay Policy Statement 2023 - 2024

 The Council's grading structure for Section Heads and all employees who are not Chief Officers consists of one spot point salary and 14 grades - grades within the pay scales are allocated to posts through the national job evaluation scheme, thus ensuring fairness and equality in the application of pay.
 The allocation of a spot salary or grade depends on the nature and complexity of the job and the consequent need for a learning curve, and progression within grades is normally by annual increments, subject to satisfactory performance.

-Section Heads listed at 3.2, who report directly to statutory and non-statutory Chief Officers also listed in that paragraph, are responsible for a particular function, with some employees at a lower level (e.g. secretarial) also reporting direct to statutory or non-statutory Chief Officers.
-Grades for Section Heads vary from grade 9 to grade 14 within the structure (attached), depending on the level of duties and responsibilities of each post and as evaluated in accordance with the national scheme.
+Section Heads listed at 3.2, who report directly to statutory and non-statutory Chief Officers also listed in that paragraph, are responsible for a particular function, with some employees at a lower level (e.g., secretarial) also reporting direct to statutory or non-statutory Chief Officers.
+Grades for Section Heads vary from grade 9 to grade 14 within the structure, depending on the level of duties and responsibilities of each post and as evaluated in accordance with the national scheme.

 Increases in pay are made in accordance with national pay negotiations; there are separate negotiations for statutory and non-statutory Chief Officers.
 Section Heads pay will be increased with any pay increase agreed nationally in line with national negotiations.

-In considering pay, the Council takes into account market rates, individual performance and the need for equality and consistency in the way grades are applied.
+In considering pay, the Council considers market rates, individual performance and the need for equality and consistency in the way grades are applied.

 Statutory and non-statutory Chief Officers are not covered by the Council's job evaluation scheme and do not therefore receive any increase in grade where duties and responsibilities increase.
 Given the significant reduction in the size of the Council's Management Team over recent years, there have been considerable increases in duties and responsibilities for all these officers.